-- To reduce the risk of transfer of species from one part of the region to another, clean equipment, clothing and footwear before travel to another site. - Do not collect specimens or any natural material of any kind, including fossils, except for approved scientific and educational purposes. - Be aware of the site-specific guidelines in Appendices D and E, and avoid Restricted Zones unless access is required for a compelling reason that cannot be served elsewhere within the Area. - Visit only approved islands at approved times. - Cairns should not be built in the Area unless authorized by a National Program. - Do not leave any travel equipment behind (e.g. ice screws, pitons).
+- 11. To reduce the risk of transfer of species from one part of the region to another, clean equipment, clothing and footwear before travel to another site. - 12.
+Do not collect specimens or any natural material of any kind, including fossils, except for approved scientific and educational purposes. - 13.
+Avoid Restricted Zones unless access is required for a compelling reason that cannot be served elsewhere within the Area, and if visits to Restricted Zones are necessary be aware of the site-specific guidelines in Appendix D. - 14.
+Visit only approved islands at approved times. - 15.
+Cairns should not be built in the Area unless authorized by a National Program. - 16.
+Do not leave any travel equipment behind (e.g. ice screws, pitons).